How to Generate Spec Sheet PDFs from Airtable (4 Easy Methods)

 Product spec sheets are essential documents for manufacturing, wholesale, and e-commerce businesses.
 They communicate technical specifications, dimensions, materials, and product images to customers, vendors, and internal teams.

 If your product data lives in Airtable, you need a reliable way to turn those records into professional PDF spec sheets.
-This guide covers four methods-from native Airtable options to dedicated tools-so you can choose the right approach for your workflow.
+This guide covers four methods - from native Airtable options to dedicated tools - so you can choose the right approach for your workflow.
+Spec sheets are one of many manufacturing documents you can automate - see our complete guide to manufacturing document automation in Airtable for the full picture.

 Key Takeaways